valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

 This version has the following known issues:

-* **Viewing and editing DMN tables does not work if no 'featureToggles' object is present in the environment configuration**
+* **Viewing and editing DMN tables does not work if there is no 'featureToggles' object present in the environment configuration.**

   * Discovered in version 9.26.0
-  * As a workaround, an empty 'featureToggles' object can be added to the environment configuration.
+  * As a workaround, an empty 'featureToggles' object can be added to the environment configuration file(s).